Transport in Greater Nagoya: Overview

-The passenger rail network in Greater Nagoya is fairly dense with 3 million passenger daily (1.095 billion annually).
-Passenger railway usage and density is lower than that of Greater Tokyo or Greater Osaka, as generally the trend in Japan, few free maps exist of the entire network, operators show only the stations of a their respective company and key transfer points.
+The passenger rail network in Greater Nagoya is fairly dense with 3 million passengers daily (1.095 billion annually).
+Passenger railway usage and density is lower than that of Greater Tokyo or Greater Osaka, as generally the trend in Japan, few free maps exist of the entire network, operators show only the stations of their respective company and key transfer points.
 In addition to above-ground and below-ground rail lines, the Tōkaidō Shinkansen serves as the backbone of intercity rail transport.
 The Chuo Shinkansen is planned to pass through Nagoya.

-In the Greater Nagoya area there are 59 operating passenger rail lines and two tourist-oriented cable car lines–the Kinkazan Ropeway and the Gozaisho Ropeway.
+In the Greater Nagoya area, there are 59 operating passenger rail lines and two tourist-oriented cable car lines–the Kinkazan Ropeway and the Gozaisho Ropeway.